wsaada19/CommunityQuests/README.md

                 - material: iron_sword
                     amount: 1
                     displayName: "&7Iron Sword"
+            rewardMessage: "You have been given 1 iron sword and 50 experience for achieving second place in the quest!"
         "*": # This is a wildcard, it will apply to all other players
             experience: 25
+            rewardMessage: "You have been given 1 stone sword and 25 experience for participating in the quest!"
             items:
                 - material: stone_sword
                     amount: 1